 I knew that other than this gallery wall, there would only be a single, small piece of vintage art in the entire hallway.
 There was plenty of room to work with.
 (I go into the entire hallway refresh in more detail in my post Simple Hallway Ideas, where I show the entire hallway space.)

 I find it easier to get prints of photos that can easily be resized (or even trimmed later on) to fit certain frames than to shop for frames of certain photo sizes.
 I ordered these black frames that came with mats.
 The frames came in 3 different rectangular sizes.
 Then, I ordered one circular 6×6 frame to add a little diversity into the mix.
 I knew I wanted at least one frame that was a little different.

 After selecting these sizes, I went onto Mpix.com and added black and white filters to all of my photos.
-Then, I changed the sizes on them to fit the picture frames.
-They arrived after just 3 days so I was very impressed.
-Even with the company being somewhat local, I didn’t expect the photos to arrive so quickly with standard shipping.
+Next, I changed the sizes on them to fit the picture frames.

 A few photos were too small for the frames I had purchased.
 However, going in, I knew they would fit perfectly inside the mats.
 I simply taped them to the mats to make sure they didn’t fall out of place.
 Problem solved.

 Additionally, trim any edges that don’t fit in the frame.
 I had to do this for my circular frame, but the rest fit into their frames just right.